xmarquez/QuickUDS/README.md

 (For the latest code used, always see <https://github.com/xmarquez/QuickUDS/blob/master/data-raw/Generate%20extended%20UDS%20data.R>)

-To generate a 0-1 index where 0.5 represents the average latent variable cutpoint for dichotomous democracy measures, the following code can be used:
+To generate a 0-1 index from these scores where 0.5 represents the average latent variable cutpoint for dichotomous democracy measures, the following code can be used:

 ``` r
 cutpoints_extended <- cutpoints(extended_model)